-However the journey to develop an app like Pokémon Go doesn’t end there.
+However, the journey to develop an app like Pokémon Go doesn’t end there.
 Now you need to make it known, get users and monetize it.
 Yeeply always recommends that you save at least 50% of the budget to promote the app.
 App store optimization really isn’t much of a cost investment at approximately 500 € per operating system: Android, iOS, WindowsPhone-, but the marketing strategy will be long, continuous and well worth it.

-In this case it may be excessive, but prepare a significant amount of money for your marketing and advertising campaigns.
-Luckily, the Pokémon franchise already had some of the work done in the 90’s, but your new app start from scratch and you have to work flat out to get succeed.
+In this case, it may be excessive, but prepare a significant amount of money for your marketing and advertising campaigns.
+Luckily, the Pokémon franchise already had some of the work done in the 90’s, but your new app will start from scratch and you have to work flat out to get succeed.

 If we start to think in numbers, we soon realize that we will need at least € 120,000 to create our own Augmented Reality game or application.
-It may seem outrageous but compared to the millions who have invested in Go Pokémon it may not be so much.
+It may seem outrageous but compared to the millions who have invested in Pokémon Go it may not be so much.